Chromosore/lazily-nvim/README.md

 lazily.cancel("my-plugin")
 ```

-See `:help lazyli` for more informations.
+See `:help lazily` for more informations.

 [1]: The three thirds are downloading, loading and lazy-loading.